moodleulpgc/moodle35ulpgc/theme/adaptable/README.txt

 -Additional layout settings for width, slider width, padding of various elements
 -Social icons
--Mobile settings (customise how theme looks on mobile devices) -Dismissible bootstrap alerts
+-Mobile settings (customize how theme looks on mobile devices) -Dismissible bootstrap alerts
 -Option to add login form in header on front page -Logo and Favicon uploader